leighs-hammer/rural/README.md

 # rural
 Currently under development, a country helper for js apps neededin to normalize or use a standard base to get, ISO codes, currencies, capitals and potentially more localised data such as states etc.

-Why?
+Why use a module over a lookup service?
 As these are effectively JSON data sets, the return is fast and with out network latency of look up services external to the project.
-I am building this a normalization library cadidate.

 # Get Started